PurplestInc/durations.js/README.md

 * Allows a function to be called when duration has ended
 * Customizeable before start and after end text
 * Customizeable before duration and after duration text
+* Customizeable start and end dates, of course
 * Fully open source

 Getting Started